dohyungkk/myavatarfriend/ReadMe.txt

-To start, open cmd in this folder and type "npm start"
+To start, open cmd in this folder and type "npm install" and then "npm start"

 In order to register, both username and password have to be filled.